ellraiser/beenet/readme.md

 Assuming you do have access to your router, you can use the website, [Port Forward](https://portforward.com/router.htm) to find out specific steps for the brand of router you have.
 Usually the steps involve something like going to the URL `192.168.1.1` in your browser, logging in using the username/password on the back of your physical router, and then specifying a port to forward.

-> Note that depending on your ISP, your public IP may change each time you turn on your computer, so it might not always be the same - it's best to check each time using the link above.

 The port you need to forward is `8335`!
 ![port forward screenshot](examples/port-forward.png)

 Once you have that setup you need to find your public IP address, you can use [Whats My IP](https://www.whatismyip.com/) for this.
+> Note that depending on your ISP, your public IP may change each time you turn on your computer, so it might not always be the same - it's best to check each time using the link above.

 When you have that, other players will be able to join the server by entering your public IP+PORT in the Custom IP in-game, i.e.:
 `78.188.10.32`

 > If you try and enter your own public IP address when you're running the BeeNet server on the same machine you're playing on you'll get a "Failed to connect to BeeNet" error - you need to use your LOCAL IP address as shown in the previous section.

-## Examples
+## Example Setups
 **Example 1**
 Beenjamin and their friend Beetrix want to play APICO together.
 They are both at Beenjamin's house, on the same network.
 Beenjamin wants to host their world, and Beetrix wants to join them.